-Purpose <Purp>
+Purpose < Purp > element

-Like the Category Purpose <CtgyPurp>, predefined codes from an external ISO 20022 code list (type ExternalPurposeCode, see www.iso20022.org) are used to identify the payment (C-Level, creditor side).
-The element is passed on by the institutions when the payment is made.
+Like the Category Purpose, predefined codes from an external ISO 20022 code list (type ExternalPurposeCode, see www.iso20022.org) are used to identify the payment (C-Level, creditor side).
+The element is passed on by the institutions when the payment is made if possible.

-Comment: If the instruction is to apply to the credit and debit sides, then both elements must be sent: at B-Level "Category Purpose" and at C-Level between the two elements.
+If the code is to apply to the credit and debit sides, then both elements must be sent: at B-Level "Category Purpose" and at C-Level "Purpose".

-"Purpose".